Layers of lovely in the garden with garden roses.

 The Ingenious Mr. Fairchild

-We just planted 12 of these along the potting shed path.
+We recently planted 12 of these along the potting shed path.
 They are not blooming just yet- so I will do an update with them when they do.
 These are a David Austin rose and supposed to look just like peonies when blooming- which of course will be amazing.

 New Dawn Rose